 We recommend visiting the following organizations’ websites for detailed and expert health and safety information:

-As an ISEP participant, you are also entitled to receive health and safety information while travelling abroad through On Call International, including referrals to doctors and clinics in your immediate vicinity and up-to-date information on emerging issues of concern.
+As an ISEP participant, you are also entitled to receive health and safety information while travelling abroad through our global assistance provider, including referrals to doctors and hospitals in your immediate vicinity and up-to-date information on emerging issues of concern.